New global optimality conditions for nonsmooth DC optimization problems: Affine support sets of convex functions

-\begin{remark} The theorem above demonstrates that there is a direct connection between affine support sets and conjugate functions.
-Note, in particular, that the function $g(v)$ defined in the proof of Theorem~\ref{Thrm_SubdiffViaSupportSet} is, in fact, the negative of the conjugate function $f^*$.
-Furthermore, Theorem~\ref{Thrm_SubdiffViaSupportSet} itself is a reformulation of the standard characterization of $\varepsilon$-subgradients via the conjugate function (see, e.g., \cite[Proposition~XI.1.2.1]{LemarechalII}) in terms of affine support sets.
-In the light of Theorem~\ref{Theorem_AffSupport_vs_Conjugate} we can also give a simple interpretation of Theorem~\ref{Thrm_MinViaGlobalHypodiff}.
-The first two statements of this theorem is nothing but the obvious equality $\inf_{x \in \mathcal{H}} f(x) = - f^*(0)$.
-The third one is a combination of the equality $\argmin_{x \in \mathcal{H}} f(x) = \partial f^*(0)$ and the well-known geometric interpretation of the subdifferential in terms of the normal cone to the epigraph of a convex function (see, e.g., \cite[Proposition~VI.1.3.1]{Lemarechal}).
-However, to the best of author's knowledge, the last statement of Theorem~\ref{Thrm_MinViaGlobalHypodiff} is completely new.
-Furthermore, the last statement of this theorem is a basis of new global optimality conditions for DC optimization problems derived in the next section. \end{remark}
+\begin{remark} The proposition above demonstrates that there is a direct connection between affine support sets and conjugate functions.
+Note, in particular, that the function $g(v)$ defined in the proof of Proposition~\ref{Thrm_SubdiffViaSupportSet} is, in fact, the negative of the conjugate function $f^*$.
+Furthermore, Proposition~\ref{Thrm_SubdiffViaSupportSet} itself is a reformulation of the standard characterization of $\varepsilon$-subgradients via the conjugate function (see, e.g. \cite[Proposition~XI.1.2.1]{LemarechalII}) in terms of affine support sets.
+In the light of Proposition~\ref{Theorem_AffSupport_vs_Conjugate} we can also give a simple interpretation of Proposition~\ref{Thrm_MinViaGlobalHypodiff}.
+The first two statements of this proposition is nothing but the obvious equality $\inf_{x \in \mathcal{H}} f(x) = - f^*(0)$.
+The third one is a combination of the equality $\argmin_{x \in \mathcal{H}} f(x) = \partial f^*(0)$ and the well-known geometric interpretation of the subdifferential in terms of the normal cone to the epigraph of a convex function (see, e.g. \cite[Proposition~VI.1.3.1]{Lemarechal}).
+However, to the best of author's knowledge, the last statement of Proposition~\ref{Thrm_MinViaGlobalHypodiff} is completely new.
+Furthermore, the last statement of this propositon is a basis of new global optimality conditions for DC optimization problems derived in the next section. \end{remark}

 Let us present some simple calculus rules for affine support sets.
-Their proofs are straightforward, and therefore are omitted.
+Their proofs are straightforward and therefore are omitted.